Documentation

 Removing the hook

 Run mind setup --uninstall to remove it (add --platform claude-code to target one agent, or --local for the current project only).
 It removes only what setup added, leaving your other hooks and permissions intact, and is a no-op when nothing is installed.
-On Codex and Gemini you can instead disable the hook from inside the agent with /hooks, without editing any files.
+On Codex you can instead disable the hook from inside the agent with /hooks, without editing any files.

 Continuous integration